 - Customer interactions

 - Terms and conditions

 - Problem resolution

 The survey indicated that overall, customers are more satisfied with their credit cards than they were last year.
 In fact, satisfaction has steadily improved over the last three years.
-Jim Miller, senior director of banking at J.D.
-Power and Associates, says that customers are enjoying “a time of stability” over previous years, which saw big changes in the credit card industry.
+Jim Miller, senior director of banking at a source conducting the survey, says that customers are enjoying “a time of stability” over previous years, which saw big changes in the credit card industry.
 “There has not been a lot of change in the past year in fees, credit limits and card terms–the things that often affect customers in a negative way,” explained Miller.

 Latest AmEx Innovations